mwmayerle/blog/README.md

 When a game is completed, JSON is sent via an AJAX request containing the score and initials of the player.
 The page is then reloaded using the information mentioned above.

+###Randomizer
+The current in-game randomizer creates a "bag" of all 7 possible tetrominos.
+The ordering of said bag is always completely random.

 ### Scoring
 Scores are calculated similarly to the [NES Tetris scoring system](http://tetris.wikia.com/wiki/Scoring), which assigns a multiplier based on the number of rows cleared.
 Unlike the NES version, this version assigns 5 points when a tetromino lands instead of calculating a score based on the distance that a ['soft drop'](http://tetris.wikia.com/wiki/Drop).
 The scoring system can be altered within the game.js file inside the Game.prototype.addToScore function.